-Child Tax Credit is administered by His Majesty's Revenue and Customs (HMRC) and provides income-related support for families with children.
+Child Tax Credit is administered by HMRC and provides income-related support for families with children.
 If a student receives Child Tax Credit, this does not affect their entitlement to CCG.

 Working Tax Credit/ Universal Credit tops up the earnings of low paid working people, whether or not they have children.
 Universal Credit is made up of several elements including a childcare element (equivalent to the childcare element of Working Tax Credit).
-Entitlement to these childcare elements are determined by DWP (for UC) and HMRC (for Working Tax Credit).
+Entitlement to these childcare elements are determined by the Department for Work and Pensions (DWP) (for Universal Credit) and HMRC (for Working Tax Credit).
 A student cannot receive CCG at the same time as receiving the childcare element of Working Tax Credit/ Universal Credit.
 Other elements of Working Tax Credit/ Universal Credit do not preclude a student from claiming CCG.